Optimal control of open-quantum-system dynamics predicted by long short-term memory: Abstract

 \section{Abstract}

 The realization of high-fidelity quantum control is crucial for quantum information processing, particularly in noisy environments where control strategies must simultaneously achieve precise manipulation and effective noise suppression.
-Conventional optimal control designs typically requires numerical calculations of the system dynamics.
-Recent studies have demonstrated that long short-term memory neural networks (LSTM-NNs) can accurately predict the time evolution of open quantum systems.
-Based on LSTM-NN predicted dynamics, we propose an optimal control framework for rapid and efficient optimal control design in open quantum systems.
-As an exemplary example, we apply our scheme to design an optimal control for the adiabatic speedup in a two-level system under a non-Markovian environment.
-Our optimization procedure entails two steps: driving trajectory optimization and zero-area pulse optimization.
-Fidelity improvement for both steps have been obtained, showing the effectiveness of the scheme.
+Conventional optimal control designs typically require numerical calculations of the system dynamics.
+Recent studies have demonstrated that long short-term memory neural networks (LSTM) can accurately predict the time evolution of open quantum systems.
+Based on LSTM predicted dynamics, we propose an optimal control framework for rapid and efficient optimal control design in open quantum systems.
+As illustrative examples, we apply the proposed framework to design optimal control for adiabatic speedup in a two-level system and for quantum state transfer in a spin chain, both under non-Markovian environments.
+For adiabatic speedup, our optimization procedure involves two steps: driving trajectory optimization and zero-area pulse optimization.
+Fidelity improvements for both steps have been obtained, demonstrating the effectiveness of the scheme.
+Furthermore, this effectiveness is validated for quantum state transfer in a spin chain, which is a high dimensional control problem.
 Our optimal control design scheme utilizes predicted dynamics to generate optimized controls, offering broad application potential in quantum computing, communication, and sensing.